VR Fishtank

 Why did I build this?

-Well, I moved to Berlin in the winter and decided that I wanted to start a company, so I opted to spend 10-14h/day speaking Japanese instead of going outside.
+I moved to Berlin in the dead of winter, decided I wanted to start a company, and naturally coped by spending 10-14h/day speaking Japanese instead of going outside.
+As one does!

 I flew out a cosplayer friend from Chicago (Berlin winter plane tix are super cheap) and had them fabricate the virtual and physical landscapes.

-I learned…… how to go extremely hard to get a project off the ground, the dangers of alternate social realities, C# reverse engineering, Berlin craft store layouts…. and had a great time.
+I learned how to go absolutely all-in to get a project off the ground, picked up C# reverse engineering, discovered the dangers of alternate social realities, memorized Berlin craft store layouts…. and honestly had a blast.

-Some months later, I went and spent a day with some of my Japanese friends in Tokyo.
-There’s a lot more information transmitted in real life than there is in VR.
-Tokyo’s very overstimulating!
-But luckily my friends guided me around.
-One even pivoted from a psychology undergrad into being a C# programmer!
-Ganbatte.
+Some months later, I visited my Japanese friends in Tokyo for a day.
+Turns out there’s way more information transmitted in real life than in VR, go figure – Tokyo is gloriously overstimulating.
+My friends showed me around and it was wonderful – we went to an izakaya after.
+One of them even pivoted from a psychology undergrad into being a C# programmer!
+Ganbatte!